TechwithKyle/OAuth-Consent-Phishing-Simulation/README.md

 ---

+## Why this is dangerous:

+- Nothing looks “suspicious” at first
+- Defender doesn’t flag login anomalies (the user consented)
+- No password spray or brute-force events
+- Only deep log review or a SIEM with consent detection rules (such as my KQL queries below) might catch it

+---

+## Attacker Accesses Data (Stealthily):

+The attacker uses Mail.Read or Files.Read.All to:
+- Search inboxes for invoices, passwords, business contacts
+- Download sensitive files from OneDrive
+- Persist access silently for months using the refresh token

+No MFA prompt is triggered — because OAuth tokens bypass that.

+---

 ## Attack Simulation Steps

 1) App Registration: Registered a multi-tenant app in Azure AD with public client flow enabled.